maxbaugh/SQL_Project_Job_Analysis/README.md

 # Conclusions

+### Closing Thoughts

 This project enhanced my SQL skills and I gained valuable insights into the data anaylst job market.
 I am better positioned as a data analyst since I know which skills are most lucrative and which companies are posting the most jobs.
-The skills I've developed will allow me to acquire a higher paying job in the area I'm most interested.
+The skills I've developed will allow me to search high paying jobs in the area I'm most interested.